sanjeevkumarray/Solar-shadow-analysis/README.md

 **Sanjeev Kumar Ray**

-Built as a practical engineering project to combine frontend development, 3D graphics, geometry calculations, and renewable energy concepts into a single interactive application.
+Built as part of a solar shadow analysis assignment to explore 3D visualization, solar geometry, and shading analysis in a web application.